 - Smart Tokens for single trips are available at ticket counters and vending machines at the train stations.
 Each one is valid for a single journey on the day of purchase.
 When entering a station, swipe the token at the entry gate.
 When departing a station, drop it in the slot at the exit gate.
 The minimum fare is 10 rupees.

-- Smart Cards for multiple trips can also be purchased from stations and offer discounts of 15% off the fares for tokens.
-The stored-value "Varshik" is a refillable card that can hold credit of up to 1,500 rupees.
-It's swiped at entry and exit points at the stations, and the fare is deducted.
+- Contactless Smart Cards for multiple trips can also be purchased from stations and offer discounts of 5% on the fare.
+The cards are swiped at entry and exit points at the stations, and the fare is deducted.
 The minimum fare is 9.5 rupees.
 New users will be required to spend 100 rupees in addition to the fare, consisting of 50 rupees to purchase the Smart Card and 50 rupees to maintain minimum balance.
 The cards can store up to 3,000 rupees.

-The maximum, end to end, fare is 45 rupees on the Purple Line and 60 rupees on the Green Line.
+The maximum, end to end, fare is 60 rupees on both the Purple and Green lines.